wangjunlem/msianspr-covid-faq/pca.md

 ## Do I need to quarantine after returning from Singapore to Malaysia? {#pca-my-hso}

 Yes.
-14 day quarantine is now mandatory.
+Quarantine is now mandatory for 7 days if vaccinated (or 10 days if unvaccinated).
 See [here][Press Release Ismail Sabri 24May].

 You may apply for home quarantine if you meet the criteria.
 See [here](/non-pca-sg-to-my#my-hso-at-home).